 - Bone marrow biopsy, which takes a small sample of bone marrow from your bone.

 - Fine needle biopsy, which uses a thin needle, much smaller than ones used to draw blood.
 It takes a very small sample of cells.

 Solitary plasmacytoma treatment

-Solitary plasmacytoma of the bone can sometimes be cured with radiation therapy or surgery to destroy or remove the tumor.
-However, 70 percent of people with solitary plasmacytoma eventually develop multiple myeloma.
-They then need additional treatment, such as chemotherapy.
-This may possibly be combined with a stem cell transplant.
+Sometimes we can cure solitary plasmacytoma of the bone with radiation therapy or surgery to kill or remove the tumor.
+But 7 out of every 10 people with solitary plasmacytoma of the bone get multiple myeloma.
+They will need chemotherapy.

-When this type of tumor develops in the lungs, throat, or other organs, it is called an extramedullary plasmacytoma.
-More than half of people with extramedullary plasmacytoma are cured with radiation therapy.
+Extramedullary plasmacytoma is when myeloma tumors are in the lungs, throat, or other organs.
+More than half of people with this condition can be cured with radiation therapy.